ViaHero · Updated March 29, 2019

 Each of Japan’s best cities boasts its own unique culture and vibe, from historical to crazy (and everything in between).
 These cities serve up one-of-a-kind memories on a daily basis, so get acquainted with the very best that Japan’s top 4 Cities have to offer.
-Pinpoint your favorite highlights with input from a local Hero, then say “Konnichiwa!” to your Japanese adventure!
+Pinpoint your favorite highlights with some insider tips from a local Japanese trip planner, then say “Konnichiwa!” to your Japanese adventure!

 Want to explore Japan differently?
 Have a local plan your trip.